What causes Urinary Incontinence In Menopause?

 A healthy diet full of anti-inflammatory foods, and locally applied Dehydroepiandrosterone (DHEA) has been extremely effective for many of my patients suffering from urinary issues.
 DHEA is a hormone that your body synthesizes into other hormones, so it’s ideal for supporting healthy tissues and can even help in the libido department, too.

 Julva supports your quest to stop the leaks.
-One of the main active ingredients in Julva® is DHEA, which supports strength and flexibility in your urethra, pelvic floor, vagina and vulva.
+One of the main active ingredients is DHEA, which supports strength and flexibility in your urethra, pelvic floor, vagina and vulva.
 It’s a major helping hand when it comes to incontinence.
 Plus, it restores juiciness to your vagina and helps with libido, too.

 Other Things You Can Do To Help With Urinary Incontinence

-Urinary incontinence can be reduced, with the help of a holistic approach that includes an anti-inflammatory diet and pelvic floor exercises.
+Urinary incontinence can be reduced, with the help of a holistic approach that includes an

-1. Kegels
+Kegels

 Kegel exercises, when done correctly, strengthen the pelvic floor muscles and can improve symptoms of incontinence — and they can improve arousal and orgasm, too…so a good Kegel program is a no-brainer!

-Here’s how to do them properly.
+here’s how to do them properly.

 Urinary incontinence is more likely to affect women with insulin resistance and diabetes.
 This is why it’s important to make sure you’re managing your blood sugar and improving insulin sensitivity with your diet.
 A ketogenic diet that includes plenty of green vegetables can help you get there.

-Here’s how to get started.
+here’s how to get started.

 Caffeine, carbonated drinks, alcohol, and spicy foods can all exacerbate incontinence.
 It’s best to cut them out, or at least cut back on them where you can.